ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 In this example, we define a list of numbers and use the `filter` function to select only the even numbers from the list.
 The `filter` function takes a function and an iterable as arguments and returns an iterator that yields the elements of the iterable for which the function returns `True`.
 In this case, we pass a `lambda` function that returns `True` if its argument is even and `False` otherwise, and we pass the list of numbers as the iterable.

 We then use the `reduce` function from the `functools` module to compute the product of all the even numbers in the `list`.
 The `reduce` function takes a function and an iterable as arguments and applies the function to the elements of the iterable in a cumulative manner, returning a single result.
-In this case, we pass a lambda function that multiplies its arguments and pass the iterator returned by `filter` as the iterable.
+In this case, we pass a lambda function that multiplies its arguments and passes the iterator returned by `filter` as the iterable.

 Both `filter` and `reduce` are higher-order functions, meaning that they take a function as an `argument` and return a new function as a result.
 They are useful for concisely expressing complex operations on iterable objects in Python.